Settings and Setup

 Tests

 On the Tests page, you can toggle between testing Every Wi-Fi Network, or Only My Wi-Fi Networks.
 You may also specify the Test Interval governing the frequency of Throughput, Ping, Web Download and Voice Quality tests.
-Data is uploaded to the cloud every 5 minutes, regardless of the testing interval.

 Add new test targets by clicking the + sign shown above.
 You may add as many secure (https) web pages and ping targets as you like, however, be mindful of the length of the duty cycle for your device fleet.